protocol/nft-website/docs/tutorial/first-steps.md

 ## Smart contracts

 A _smart contract_ is any program that runs on a blockchain and uses a blockchain's ability to track state, process transactions, and interact with addresses.
 In the case of Ethereum, smart contracts can be written in Solidity or Vyper.
-We'll cover cover smart contract development with Solidity in other topics on NFT School, but in this tutorial, we'll focus on interacting with smart contracts that already exist.
+We'll cover smart contract development with Solidity in other topics on NFT School, but in this tutorial, we'll focus on interacting with smart contracts that already exist.

 ## Blockchain environments